jvc56/MineGCG/README.md

  - Dynamic mistake tagging.

 You can learn more about some of these features in later sections.
+Please report any bugs to joshuacastellano7@gmail.com

 # Usage